-he Grizzlies of the Khutzeymateen Instructional Photo Tour 2019 combines professional photography instruction with 5 full days of photographing grizzlies in the most breathtaking environment imaginable.
+he Grizzlies of the Khutzeymateen Instructional Photo Tour 2020 combines a day of professional photography instruction with 5 full days of photographing grizzlies in the most breathtaking environment imaginable.
 You will be provided with the opportunity, the conceptual and creative tools, and the techniques needed to capture fantastic images of North America's top land-based carnivore - the Grizzly Bear.

 Photography Instruction.
-The Instructional Photo Tour begins in

-Prince Rupert, BC with a full day of photography instruction by professional wildlife photographer Terri Shaddick.
+The Instructional Photo Tour begins in Prince Rupert, BC with a full day of photography instruction by professional wildlife photographer Terri Shaddick.
 The session will be of benefit to all levels of photographers - from enthusiastic novices through to seasoned professionals.
 We will discuss both the technical and creative aspects of wildlife photography as well as the specifics and idiosyncrasies of photographing grizzlies in the Khutzeymateen Inlet and Estuary.
 While the instructional material will be agnostic with respect to camera brand and camera type it will be assumed that most participants will be bringing either digital SLR's or mirrorless cameras on the photo tour.

 The Khutzeymateen Grizzly Sanctuary.
-The 39,000 hectare (96,000 acre) Khutzeymateen Grizzly Sanctuary is Canada's only grizzly bear sanctuary and is located at the tip of a long and remote inlet on the northern coast of British Columbia.
-The bulk of the sanctuary is closed to the public - only two professional guides have licenses to lead very small groups into the heart of this majestic, globally unique ecosystem.
+The 39,000 hectare (96,000 acre) Khutzeymateen Grizzly Sanctuary is Canada's only Grizzly Bear sanctuary and is located at the tip of a long and remote inlet on the northern coast of British Columbia.
+There are no roads, settlements, or even campsites in the region - it is true pristine wilderness.
+The bulk of the sanctuary is closed to the public - only two professional guides have licenses to lead very small groups into the heart of this majestic and globally unique ecosystem.
 The inlet is home to about 50 resident grizzlies, with many more passing through during the year.
 This remote piece of wilderness is set within one of the planet's few remaining completely intact temperate rainforests and offers a stunning, verdant backdrop to observe and photograph wild grizzlies as they interact with one another as they have for time immemorial.
 The bears themselves grant visitors with a very rare privilege: they allow humans completely into their rich and behaviourally diverse daily lives.